 The WEMAN project works throughout three dfferent strategies.

 Firstly, we enable vulnerable women and men to identify their visions for the future, what obstacles stand in the way of achieving them, and how they can overcome those obstacles.
 We use a methodology called the Gender Action Learning System (GALS) , through which both women and men come to see themselves not as victims of forces beyond their control but as the joint authors of their own destinies.
 GALS is typically integrated in economic interventions.
-The first step is creating commitment, action learning skills and informal peer learning networks for changing gender relations, see the manual for the GALS Catalyst Phase.
-The methodology can be integrated into rural finance, value chain development and agricultural extension, see for example the GALS guide.
+The first step is creating commitment, action learning skills and informal peer learning networks for changing gender relations, see the manual for the GALS Catalyst Phase. (see the French version of the GALS Catalyst Phase) The methodology can be integrated into rural finance, value chain development and agricultural extension, see for example the GALS guide.
 When a critical mass of women and men are actively using GALS, it can be used for advocacy and movement building.
 This creates wider support for women’s economic empowerment in public and private institutions, and helps to change social norms.

 Secondly, we work with the people who deal with these men and women in their business lives – for example, sellers of seeds and fertilizer, microfinance institutions (MFIs), civil society organizations (CSOs) and buyers of their products – to help them develop relationships which are fair and sustainable and respect gender equality.
 See the example of the Gender in Value chain Development project (GENVAD).